millsapjohn/chantx/lexer.typ

 #let porr_check(neumes) = {
-  let pass = true
-  if neumes.at(0).at(1) > neumes.at(1).at(1) {
+  // pass is a dummy variable used to perform validity checks let pass = true if neumes.at(0).at(1) > neumes.at(1).at(1) {
     if neumes.at(1).at(1) < neumes.at(2).at(1) {
-      continue
+      pass = true
     } else {
-      panic("incorrect sequence in porrectus")
+      panic("incorrect sequence in porrectus", neumes)
     }
   } else {
-    panic("incorrect sequence in porrectue")
+    panic("incorrect sequence in porrectus", neumes)
   }
   if "dot" in neumes.at(0).at(2) {
-    panic("dot not allowed on first neume of porrectus") } else if "dot" in neumes.at(1).at(2) {
+    panic("dot not allowed on first neume of porrectus", neumes) } else if "dot" in neumes.at(1).at(2) {
-    panic("dot not allowen on first neume of porrectus") }
+    panic("dot not allowen on first neume of porrectus", neumes) }
   return pass
 }